ractivejs/ractivejs.github.io/docs/api/instance-methods.md

 **Arguments**

 - `keypath (String)`: The [keypath](../concepts/templates/keypaths.md) to observe, or a group of space-separated keypaths.
-Any of the keys can be a `` character, which is treated as a wildcard.
-A doubled `*` wildcard means `recursive`.
+Any of the keys can be a `*` character, which is treated as a wildcard.
+A `**` means recursive.

-    The difference between `` and `*` is that `*` provides your callback function `value` and `keypath` arguments containing the path of the what actually changed, at any level of the keypath.
+    The difference between `*` and `**` is that `*` provides your callback function `value` and `keypath` arguments containing the path of the what actually changed, at any level of the keypath.
 So instead of getting the same parent value on every change, you get the changed value from whatever arbitrarily deep keypath changed.

 - `callback (Function)`: The function that will be called, with `newValue`, `oldValue` and `keypath` as arguments (see [Observers](../concepts/events/publish-subscribe.md) for more nuance regarding these arguments), whenever the observed [keypath](../concepts/templates/keypaths.md) changes value.
 By default the function will be called with `ractive` as `this`.
 Any wildcards in the [keypath](../concepts/templates/keypaths.md) will have their matches passed to the callback at the end of the arguments list as well.
 - `map (Object)`: A map of keypath-observer pairs.
 - `[options] (Object)`: